curl/everything-curl/libcurl/conn/proxies.md

 ### Proxy environment variables

-If no proxy option has been set, libcurl will check for the existence of specially named environment variables before it performs its transfer to see if a proxy is requested to get used.
+If no proxy option has been set, libcurl checks for the existence of specially named environment variables before it performs its transfer to see if a proxy is requested to get used.

 You can specify the proxy by setting a variable named `[scheme]_proxy` to hold the proxy host name (the same way you would specify the host with `-x`).
 If